Lucia Annunziata: The Berlusconi interview

 On 12 March 2006, in the middle of the electoral campaign for the Italian general election, Lucia Annunziata interviewed the then Prime Minister Silvio Berlusconi, who was running for a second term, on her television program In 1/2 h (In half an hour).
 During the interview, she asked pressing questions about the works of Berlusconi's administration, often interrupting the Prime Minister's statements, which annoyed him to the point that he stood up and left the room halfway through the program, thus cutting short the interview.

 The political control board of RAI accused Annunziata of violating the Par Condicio, since that law states the interviewer should keep to a neutral stance during political interviews.
 She resigned from her job as executive editor of RAI in protest for Berlusconi's conflict of interest.

+In 2025 she was chosen as an MEP to lead the European Commission's election observation team in Malawi.
+She was appointed by European Commission Vice-President Kaja Kallas.